skylooop/BeliefConditionedFB/README.md

 All visualizations and training for `pointmass` are done in `pointmass_fb.ipynb`.

 ## AntWind
-For AntWind we provide dataset, collected by pretrained SAC for various wind directions in folder `envs/mujoco/data_custom_ant`.
+For AntWind we provide dataset, collected by pretrained SAC for various wind directions, which can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1ub8KdqcjgNLZv1aX6TX5mRM6RUxC8_vi?usp=sharing) and placed in folder `envs/mujoco/data_custom_ant`.
 Visualizations for transformer context disentanglement is in `ant_wind_dynamics.ipynb`.

 3. `requirements.txt`: File with Python dependencies